 The Seminary is governed by a self-perpetuating board consisting of at least fifteen but not more than thirty trustees, of whom at least one-half but not more than three-fifths must be ministers of the gospel.
 Each member of the board is required by the charter to subscribe to a pledge of a character similar to that required of the Faculty, and is required to be a ruling or teaching elder in a church that shares the Seminary’s commitments and Presbyterian and Reformed heritage.
 The President of the Seminary is the chief executive officer, directly responsible to the board.
 Academic policies are established by the President and Provost, with advice from the Faculty, subject to review by the board.
 Current members of the Board of Trustees are listed on our website.

 |Vice President for Advancement|

 |Vice President of Campus Life & Dean of Students||Steve Carter|

 |Vice President of Operations||Chun Lai|

 Westminster is a school of theology at the graduate level.
-Under a charter from the Commonwealth of Pennsylvania granted in 1930 and as subsequently amended, the Seminary has the power to grant the degrees of Master of Arts (Counseling).
+Under a charter from the Commonwealth of Pennsylvania granted in 1930 and as subsequently amended, the Seminary has the power to grant graduate and post-graduate level degrees.
 Degrees are granted upon recommendation of the Faculty and by the authority of the Board of Trustees.

 Online learning at Westminster is accredited by the Association of Theological Schools and from Middle States Commission on Higher Education.
 Authorization to offer online learning in states other than Pennsylvania is approved by the National Council for State Authorization Reciprocity Agreements.